INN/docs/staffing/onboarding/largo-umbrella-setup.md

 $ vagrant snapshot take default after_adding_superadmin
 ```

-## Almost finished...
+## Setup Process for Each Member Site

 Rock on!
 You now have the Largo site network set up on your computer!
-Continue below to get access to individual sub-sites of that network.
+However, you'll need to do a brief setup for each member site you work with.
+You've downloaded a production database, so we need to update some settings in WordPress to tell it it's running on your virtual machine.

 We'll use the shorthand `project.org` to represent a sub-site of the Largo umbrella, and you should substitute in the site you want to get access to.
 For example, this might instead be `investigatemidwest.org` or `iowawatch.org`.